ACManoa/acmanoa.github.io/_pages/about.md

 #### Professional

-We have made it our mission is to connect our members to professionals in the industry, whether they be overseas or in the local community.
+We strive to connect our members to professionals in the industry, abroad and within the community.

 #### Technical